MatissesProjects/reinforcementLearningTetris/README.md

 Mutation amount is a baseline minimum bump for how far it can go, in general this is +/- 50% + the mutation amount, so for small numbers this is important, for bigger numbers this is mostly ignored

 The other AI parameters, like action exploration rate are for the system to not always chose the best option, so at default 10% of the time it will chose the second best option instead of the best, this is good for exploration of the possible board states.

-Lookahead depth is how many pieces it will focus on, 1 means just the current and hold piece, 5 means all five next pieces are taken into accouint.
+Lookahead depth is how many pieces it will focus on, 1 means just the current and hold piece, 5 means all five next pieces are taken into account.

 Beam width is the number of possible solutions the system will look for - you can think of 1 as a pure greedy algorithm, and more than that gives more possible looks ahead.
 Discount factor also plays into this, as the higher it is the more you care about the future movements, at 50% (lowest currently) you are doing a more greedy approach at the currently best move.

 # About
 q-learning - https://en.wikipedia.org/wiki/Q-learning